Pustelto/Bracketeer/README.md

 _Swap brackets_: `Shift+Cmd+Alt+K`
 _Replace brackets with..._: `Shift+Cmd+Alt+U`

-This command alow you to switch to different bracket types from within the brackets without need to select them.
+This command allows you to switch to different bracket types from within the brackets without need to select them.
 You can either cycle through them or use Quick pick menu to select correct bracket immediately.

 ![Swap brackets](images/bracket_swap_single.gif)
 ![Swap brackets with multiple cursors](images/bracket_swap_multi.gif)